 Final thoughts on hidden gems in Yerevan

 I hope you enjoyed reading about all the hidden gems I mentioned in this post.
 Of course, Armenia has a lot more to offer.
 There are many beautiful and unique places you can visit during your stay.
 Some are even UNESCO heritage sites so, definitely don’t miss them if you have time.
 Also, make sure you check this list of 7 hidden places in Armenia as well for more ideas.
+My blog post on Soviet architecture in Armenia might also interest you.

 Please help me make Armenia more popular!